seymakayaa/Documentation/README.md

 # About Git

-### Git = Version Control System
+### Git = Version control System

 ---

 With Git, we can take copies of versions at every step of the project, later revert to these versions when needed, and make corrections.
----

-### Why We Need to Git
----
-- Risk mitigation
-- Tracking the changes and updates
-- Allowing to work collaboratively

-# About Git

-### Git = Version control System

----

-Git sayesinde projenin her adımındaki versiyonların kopyalarını alabiliriz, sonrasında ihtiyacımız olduğunda versiyonlara tekrar dönebiliriz ve düzeltmeler yapabiliriz.

 ---